d0k3/GodMode9/data/README.md

 * Batch mode for the above operations: Just select multiple files of the same type via the L button, then press the A button on one of the selected files.
 * Access any file inside NCCH / NCSD / CIA / FIRM / NDS images: Just mount the file via the A button menu and browse to the file you want.
 For CDN / NUS content, prior decryption is required for full access.
 * Rename your NCCH / NCSD / CIA / NDS / GBA files to proper names: Find this feature inside the A button menu.
 Proper names include title id, game name, product code and region.
+* Trim NCCH / NCSD / NDS / FIRM / NAND images: This feature is found inside the A button menu.
+It allows you to trim excess data from supported file types. *Warning: Excess data may not be empty, bonus drives are stored there for NAND images, NCSD card2 images store savedata there, for FIRMs parts of the A9LH exploit may be stored there*.
 * Dump 3DS / NDS / DSi type retail game cartridges: Insert the cartridge and take a look inside the `C:` drive.
 You may also dump private headers from 3DS game cartridges.

 ### NAND handling